Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Local structure of the moduli space

 \subsection{Local structure of singularities}

 Remarkably, the singularities of $\mdol^G$ have the same local description as the singularities of O' Grady's examples in \cite{OG}, \cite{OG2} (see also \cite{BS} and \cite{KY}).
-Thanks to this fact, one can copy O' Grady's method almost line by line to obtain a desingularization of $\mdolg$.
+Thanks to this fact, one can copy O' Grady's method almost verbatim to obtain a desingularization of $\mdolg$.
+In this subsection the singularities of $\mdol^G$ and their normal cones are studied, leading to the construction of a desingularization and the proof of its semismallness.

-In this section we study the singularities of $\mdol^G$ and their normal cones, then we construct a desingularization and prove that it is semismall.
-As a result, by the decomposition theorem, the cohomology of the desingularization splits as a direct sum of the intersection cohomology of $\mdol^G$ and some other summands supported in positive codimension.